 So, what exactly is going on?
 And what can we anticipate in terms of corporate survival rates in the future?

 The majority of last year’s CVLs were registered in the second half of the year, with Q4 witnessing the greatest quarterly amount of CVLs in the last few decades.
 On 30 June 2021, the furlough program was completed, followed by the exemption of wrongful trading liability on 30 September 2021.
 When shareholders of a firm decide to wind down the business, they can launch CVLs(Creditors’ voluntary liquidations).

 The number of companies going into CVL (Company Voluntary Liquidation) increased dramatically last year, compared to other types of insolvency.
 This shows that businesses were taking their future into their own hands by choosing to go into insolvency.
 Many of these businesses were likely SMEs who had difficulty being profitable during the epidemic and decided to call it a day.

-The pandemic, which hit in the early fall of 2020, might have had an effect as well.
+The pandemic, which hit in the early fall of 2020, might have also had an effect.
 Many businesses and casual diners started CVAs in 2019 to combat declining high street traffic and high commercial rent rates.
 Given the continuing limitations on forfeiture and winding-up petitions, the incentive to undertake such changes has somewhat faded.